How to Write Attractive Rental Listing Descriptions (With Examples)

 Security deposit of $1,500 due at lease signing.

-Just be sure you know your local and state laws regarding how much you can charge and where the security deposit should be held.
+Just be sure you know your local and state laws regarding how much security deposit you can charge and where you need to hold the money.

 Rental listing on iPropertyManagement.com